Bambi, a Life in the Woods: Book

 In 1999, the novel was adapted into an illustrated hardback children's book by Janet Schulman, illustrated by Steve Johnson and Lou Fancher, and published by Simon & Schuster as part of its "Atheneum Books for Young Readers" imprint.
 In the adaptation, Schulman attempted to retain some of the lyrical feel of the original novel.
 She notes that rather than rewrite the novel, she "replicated Salten's language almost completely.
 I reread the novel a number of times and then I went through and highlighted the dialogue and poignant sentences Salten had written."
 Doing so retained much of the novel's original lyrical feel, though the book's brevity did result in a sacrifice of some of the "majesty and mystery" found in the novel.
 The illustrations were created to appear as realistic as possible, using painted images rather than sketches.
 In 2002, the Schulman adaptation was released in audiobook format by Audio Bookshelf, with Frank Dolan as the reader.

+Other

+In The Simpsons episode "Treehouse of Horror XXXII" is parodied the story of Bambi (mainly the Disney version) in a segment titled "Barti", with Bart Simpson in the role of the titular protagonist.
+In this adaptation, after Barti believes that the hunter (Mr. Burns) has killed his mother (played by Marge Simpson), he discovers that she is safe, and that his father (played by Homer Simpson) has killed the hunter, freeing the forest animals from danger.